YouqiXia/Perseus_model/README.md

     cd thirdparty/riscv-isa-sim/
     ./build.sh

+Then Download and install submodules.
+The first is pybind11, and tag global to install head file of pybind11 in your .local/ and make sure .local/ is in your PATH

+    pip install pybind11[global]

 We assume that the [Sparta](https://github.com/sparcians/map) environment variable is set to install path.
-And install all tools in thirdparty.

     cmake -Bbuild
     cd build